unimib-datAI/mantistable-ui-docs/docs/plug-in/add-on.md

 requests
 ```

-Add-on plugins are very powerful because the definition of the UI to display the data entry form and the plugin's output is left to the plugin developer, who will define the UI using HTML Markup language and inline CSS to style the content.
+Add-on plugins are very powerful because they let the plugin developer define the UI to be used to display the data entry form and the plugin's output, by using HTML Markup Language and inline CSS to style the content.

 ## Using Plugins in MantisTable UI